programminghistorian/ph-submissions/lessons/geospatial-data-analysis.md

 Because we are analyzing geospatial data, it is often best to begin with geographic visuals.
 There are many options here, but I find it easiest to start with the qtm function from the TMAP library which creates [choropleths](https://en.wikipedia.org/wiki/Choropleth_map) map simply.
 We could also use [GGPlot2](http://strimas.com/r/tidy-sf/) which which should be installed using the development version.

 Now, we are going to prepare the map and look at some census data.
 First on our list should be membership numbers relative to population(relative membership distribution).
 One of the most commonly used and clearest ways to display this information is by number of members per 10,000 people.
 We will then do the math to create a relative population variable(number of members per 10,000 people).
-We do this because we have to ensure we are taking into account the variability of populations within the census regions we are analyzing otherwise we will get misleading visualization in densely populated counties that represent general population trends rather than variable relationships.
+We do this because we have to ensure we are taking into account the variability of populations within the census regions that we are analyzing otherwise we will get misleading visualization in densely populated counties that represent general population trends rather than variable relationships.
 If we did not take this step, we would undoubtedly see a map that highlights urban areas rather than areas where membership is strongest.

 To begin to look at this data, we need to find the variable in our SpatialDataframe that represents population.
 In the downloaded census data folders, there is a codebook that will reveal what fields represent what data.
 After looking through the codebook, I discovered AV0AA1990 is the total Census population as of 1990.
 Below, I take this variable and tranform it into a variable that adjusts for population fluctuations(number of members per 10,000 people):
 ```
 County_Aggregate_Data$RelativeTotal= ((cntyNCG$AV0AA1990/10000)/cntyNCG$CountMembers )
 ```

 Now we will create the map.
 TMAP allows for the quick creation of thematic maps or more specifically choropleths.
 We can also vary text size based on another census variable.
 Here I am using the count of people living in rural areas (A57AA1980), making the text larger in more rural counties.
 Now I can start to assess visually if counties with higher distributions of membership also tend to be more rural as has been described.
-As the data shows, the membership is not clearly biased towards rural counties exclusively:
+As the data shows, the membership is not clearly biased towards rural counties exclusively, giving us our first insight:

 ```
 qtm(shp = County_Aggregate_Data, fill = "RelativeTotal",text="NHGISNAM",text.size="A57AA1980")